navidrome/website/content/en/docs/usage/tagging-guidelines.md

          part of this (many tools can do so based on tags), ensure the files end up in the correct location (your Navidrome music library folder).
 {{< alert color="warning" >}}
-**Caution**: If you are retagging files that are already in Navidrome, avoid rettaging and moving in one step, as this could cause that Navidrome to lose track of the files.
+**Caution**: If you are retagging files that are already in Navidrome, avoid retagging and moving in one step, as this could cause Navidrome to lose track of the files.
 Instead, retag and save, rescan, then move the files and rescan again.
 See details [here](/docs/usage/pids/#handling-file-moves-and-retagging).
 {{< /alert >}}
     6. **Rescan in Navidrome**: Navidrome usually auto-detects changes, but you can trigger a library rescan or